Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 ![](../../.gitbook/assets/pg-launch.png)

-Click **Install** on the extension card.
 No extension settings are required.

 ## Add Project Griffon to your app